nickpiggott/odr-dabmux-announcements-controller/README.md

 **FREQUENCY OF UPDATES**

 You should be careful when connecting this script up to a playout system which is capable of generating a lot of updates very quickly.
-The interface into dab-odrmux is blocking (not multi threaded), so if the script is called whilst another instance of it is still running, it's likely to get blocked and held.
+The interface into odr-dabmux is blocking (not multi threaded), so if the script is called whilst another instance of it is still running, it's likely to get blocked and held.
 Do that too much, and you'll end up with a lot of queued up scripts, and it will probably overwhelm the interface and cause it to hang.